stjordanis/TezosJ/README.md

-# TezosJ library
+# TezosJ SDK library

-The **TezosJ library** enables Java and Android developers to create apps that communicates with Tezos blockchain.
+The **TezosJ SDK library** enables Android Java developers to create apps that communicates with Tezos blockchain.

 The library is written in Java and is based on Android framework.
-This repository contains the library as well as a demo application demonstrating how to use it.
+This repository contains the library as well as a demo wallet application demonstrating how to use it.

 ## Getting started